wildminder/ComfyUI-VoxCPM/README.md

 3.  **Write Text:**
     *   For **voice cloning**, provide the transcript of your reference audio in the `prompt_text` field.
     *   Enter the text you want to generate in the main `text` field.
+4.  **Select LoRA (Optional):** Choose a LoRA from the dropdown if you have one installed in `models/loras`.
-4.  **Generate:** Queue the prompt.
+5.  **Generate:** Queue the prompt.
 The node will process the text and generate a single audio file.

 > [!NOTE]
 > **Denoising:** The original VoxCPM library includes a built-in denoiser (ZipEnhancer).
 This feature is disabled in this node to keep dependencies light and allow users to choose their own audio preprocessing workflow within ComfyUI.